Product performance analytics should be a top priority for any online business in 2024.

 Getting the Best Out of Product Performance Analytics

-The most effective product performance analytics strategy will take advantage of data collected throughout the entire customer journey.
+The most effective product analytics strategy will take advantage of data collected throughout the entire customer journey.
+From funnel analysis to user activation to user action to feature adoption to customer retention, a comprehensive approach is key.

-You must conduct a thorough investigation of how customers are interacting with a product from the first marketing touchpoint to the last moment they’re using the product.
+You must conduct a thorough investigation of how customers interact with a product from the first marketing touchpoint to the last moment they’re using the product.

 The most effective product teams will fold this analysis into their regular processes, continually assessing the performance of existing products to improve their performance and to provide insights that can assist in the development of new products.